 Banish Bad Vibes

 Construction materials used in components can also offer benefits in terms of comfort.
 Carbon seatposts and bars can help reduce road ‘buzz’ and improve comfort through absorbing some road vibration.
 All frames are not created equal in terms of comfort, different frame materials and grades of materials used offer varying levels of comfort.
 This is worth bearing in mind when it comes time to replace your frame / bike.
-The move towards thinner seat stays and wider wheels and tyres, seem to increase comfort for most riders.
+The move towards thinner seat stays and wider wheels and tyres, generally increase comfort for most riders.

 Some pedal designs allow more ‘float’ than others.
 Float is the amount that the foot can move while being engaged in the pedal.
 Allowing more movement is good for comfort and allows knees, hips and ankles to move on a slightly altered plane.
 When fitting cleats the general rule is that the ball of the foot should over the pedal axle and located centrally over the pedal axle.
 When setting up new pedals and shoes, it is useful to do it on a home trainer – it’s much easier to pedal and keep hopping off to adjust.
 Speedplay pedals allow float from zero up to 15 Degrees, enabling most riders to be able to find a comfortable, natural foot position.

 Wider tyres and wheels can offer vastly improved all round comfort, transforming the ride qualities of your bike.
 If you ride a fairly stiff carbon bike and have your 23mm tyres at the recommended pressures, you could well be getting bashed around needlessly over rougher roads.
 If you spend a lot of time riding on poorly maintained roads, the larger volume of air-cushioning between the rider and the road surface is great for improving comfort.
 25 or even 28mm tyres on 25mm wide rims, at slightly lower pressures can work wonders for your comfort, as well as your ability to keep riding for longer before fatigue sets in..